ghi-electronics/Docs/hardware/gadgeteer/fez-spider.md

 > [!Tip]
 > First make sure you have bootloader v2 loaded.
 This needs to be done only once.

 To activate bootloader v2, set the configuration switch #1 to the on position and then reset your board.
 Make sure to set back to off after loading the firmware.
+You can now load the firmware as explained on the [GHI Bootloader](../../software/loaders/ghi-bootloader.md) page.